Sweat-preventing injections

 What are the possible side effects?

-The biggest concern is a possibility of compensatory sweating elsewhere.
-For example, we may reduce the sweating under your arms but your back sweats more as a result.
+The biggest concern is the possibility of compensatory sweating elsewhere.
+For example, we may reduce the sweating under your arms, but your back sweats more as a result.
 This can happen to around 5% of patients who have treatment, although it usually reverts to normal as the treatment wears off.

 Your Expert Team